 - PollinatorAt least one of each variety is needed for pollination.

 - CommentsStart fruit season with intensely flavorful honeyberries.
-Our Sunrise variety is early ripening, vigorous and produces lots of blue berries that are jam-packed with a wonderful sweet-tart flavor.
+Our Early Blue variety is early ripening, vigorous and produces lots of blue berries that are jam-packed with a wonderful sweet-tart flavor.
 They don't have the bitterness sometimes found in other varietes.
 Fruits ripen just ahead of strawberries in late May-June.
 Our research team describes the flavor as "blueberries with an attitude".
-Because they are early ripening, ther are virtually no pests or diseases that bother the fruit-and no sprays are needed.
+Because they are early ripening, there are virtually no pests or diseases that bother the fruit-and no sprays are needed.
 Resistant to leaf burn.
 Bushes grow 3-4 feet tall.
-Another variety is needed for pollination, and we recommend the early ripening Early Blue.
+Another variety is needed for pollination, and we recommend the early ripening Sunrise.
 Growing 2-3 feet tall, Early Blue will pollinate three Sunrise honeyberry plants.
 Bareroot.

-- DepthPlant base at soil level, so all roots all well covered by soil.
+- DepthPlant base at soil level, so all roots are well covered by soil.